WASP logoWASP

 Giving young aviators their wings.

-The Williamsburg Aviation Scholarship Program provides full scholarships, mentorship, and flight training to high school students pursuing a future in aviation — at no cost to their families.
+The Williamsburg Aviation Scholarship Program provides scholarships, mentorship, and flight training to high school students pursuing a future in aviation — made affordable through the support of our community of donors.

 WASP students and mentors group photo